 How Does A Drip Edge Work?

 In the roofing world, a drip edge plays a crucial role.
 It is a specially designed piece of metal that sits on top of the fascia board at the roof’s edge.
+When I first used a drip edge during a summer roofing project, I realized its importance in protecting the roof’s structure.

 It’s main job?

 To clear rainwater from the fascia, ensure it flows into the gutters.
 Doing so safeguards your roof’s lower parts from water damage.
 Typically, you will find drip edges along a roof’s eaves, gables, and rake.
+Compared to standard flashing, the drip edge provided a more secure fit and better protection against leaks.

 How To Properly Install A Drip Edge On Your Roofs?